ngadiyar93/ngadiyar93.github.io/index.md

 ## News
+- **May 2021:** Nishanth to present the paper _“A Review of Thermal Analysis and Management of Power Dense Electric Machines”_ at the [2021 IEEE International Electric Machine Design Conference (IEMDC 2021)](https://iemdc-2021.com/).
+- **May 2021:** Nishanth to present on _Axial Flux Machine Design to Electrify Off-highway Vehicles_ at the [2021 WEMPEC Annual Review](https://wempec.wisc.edu/annual-review/).
 - **December 2020:** Nishanth to intern with [Mitsubishi Electric Research Laboratories (MERL)](https://www.merl.com/), Cambridge, MA in Summer 2021.
 - **December 2020:** Graduated with Masters (Research option) in Electrical Engineering from UW-Madison, continuing towards PhD.
-- **October 2020:** Nishanth to present the paper _"Design of an Axial Flux Machine with an Integrated Hydraulic Pump for Off-Highway Vehicle Electrification"_ at the [2020 IEEE Energy Conversion Congress and Exposition (ECCE)](http://www.ieee-ecce.org/2020/)
-- **August 2020:** Nishanth to speak at the [UK Magnetics Society Online Conference](https://ukmagsoc.org/events/magnetics-students-online-conference/)

 ## About me